yafred/api-demo/README.md

-# Lichess OAuth app demo
+# Lichess 3D

-This is an example for a fully client side OAuth app that uses various APIs.
+Play on Lichess with a 3D board using Lichess' public API.

 ## Features